-We found a new favorite hike!
-This week we went for our annual autumn drive up the Nebo Loop (Payson Canyon).
-The leaves were beautiful, but we also stopped because Dad wanted to try a new trail.
-I wasn’t prepared with good hiking shoes, just some old slip on shoes, but it proved to be a very easy trail.
-The hike was beautiful, through the woods and next to the stream.
-My boys loved that there were little bridges to walk across.
-There were at least 7, and they insisted on crossing with no assistance.
+Grotto Falls hike is beautiful.
+It walks through the shady woods and next to a small stream.
+My boys love that there are little bridges to walk across the water.
+There are at least 7, and they always insist on crossing with no assistance.
 These bridges are nothing more than some boards that someone has laid down, so if you aren’t up for balancing across them, this trail might not be for you.
 See the pictures below to decide.

-The best part, of course, is the end–you come to a little waterfall.
+The best part of the trail is the end, of course, when you arrive at Grotto Falls.
 For those of you who don’t know (like I didn’t before Dad explained), a grotto is a cave formed by water.
-That is exactly what you come across at the end of this hike–a small cave that has been carved out by a waterfall.
-The boys had fun throwing rocks in the water, and exploring the little cave, and they only got slightly wet.
-It only took us about 20 minutes to hike to the falls, probably about 1/4 mile each way.
+That is exactly what you come across at the end of this hike: a small cave that has been carved out by a waterfall.
+The boys always enjoy throwing rocks in the water, and exploring the little cave.
+You can stay mostly dry if you’d like or get extra wet by walking right under the waterfall.
+The hike to Grotto Falls only took us about 20 minutes, about 1/3 mile each way.

-If you get a chance, head on up and give it a try.
 We lucked out and arrived when everyone was leaving, so we had the cave to ourselves, but we passed quite a few people on the way down.
-I think it is a popular attraction, and probably pretty high traffic in the summer.
-But it is worth it, especially for young hikers.
-This is a great beginning hike!
+This trail can be very popular, especially during the summer.
+We think this trail is perfect for young and beginning hikers.